Fraudmarc/fraudmarc-ce/INSTALL.md

 3. Enter the email address that the DMARC Report will be sent to (`dmarc@fraudmarc-ce.<your domain name>`), and click Next Step.

-4. Add action with type S3, and create a S3 bucket with the BUCKET_NAME that you have entered in `/installer/env.list`. *The names must be identical*.
+4. Add action with type S3, and create a S3 bucket with the BUCKET_NAME that you have entered in `/installer/env.list`. *The names must be identical.*

 5. Add action with type Lambda and chose your `receive` Lambda function.
 If prompted, grant permissions.